openboxes/openboxes-e2e/documentation/Authentication.md

 test.describe('Log in as alt user', () => {
     const altUser = AppConfig.instance.users.alternative;
-    test.use({ storageState: altUser.storageFileName });
+    // indicate that we want to use altUser saved storage file in the following describe block test.use({ storageState: altUser.storageFileName });

     test('example test with alt user' async ({ page }) => {
-        await page.goTo('./stockMovement?direction=INBOUND');
+        // test starts with alt user already logged in await page.goTo('./stockMovement?direction=INBOUND');
         ...
     });